 I am what some might call a pussy hiker.
 I do genuinely enjoy a leisurely stroll in the “mountains” of Massachusetts and southern New Hampshire.
 I like the pretty views.
 I always bring my conveniently-sized L.L.
 Bean backpack ($39.95 from the Kittery Outlets) so I have a place for my camera and cell phone.
 But by early afternoon, I would like to be done, please.
 I would like to be done and sitting at a booth in a pub with my burger and beer.
 Camping is certainly worthy of consideration, but here..more

-Shelves: poopin-in-the-woods, humor, kindle, non-fiction, read-in-2015
+really liked it Shelves: poopin-in-the-woods, humor, kindle, non-fiction, read-in-2015

 I kind of surprised I liked this book at all, because: